DominicRaven/spring-boot-rest-openshift/README.md

 * Openshift (Using Web console):
   - Create a "Do-It-Yourself 0.1" application
   - Choose this repositorie as Source Code
-  - Update .travis.yml to push succesful builds to Openshift
+  - Update .travis.yml to push succesful builds to Openshift (travis setup openshift)